(identifier? obj)- procedure

 within the returned datum.

-Rationale: By processing the result of calling syntax->datum
+Rationale: By processing the result of calling syntax->datum on a

 syntax object in parallel with unwrapping the original syntax object